What Is UCaaS? Understanding Unified Communications as a Service

 Unified communications as a service (UCaaS) is a cloud-based solution that combines calling, texting, conferencing, and collaboration tools within a single platform.
 Adopting a UCaaS solution enables businesses to access a wide range of communication tools from anywhere with minimal upfront costs.
-In this article, we define “what is UCaaS?” and explore the top providers, benefits, and standout features.
+This article defines “what is UCaaS?” and explores the top providers, benefits, and standout features.

 How UCaaS Works